YaswantSaiKrishna/Intent-Based-Search/README.md

 Step 3: Now, clone the repository using git clone(As shown in below image).

-Step 4: Once the repository is cloned change your current directory to Intent-Based-Search using [cd Intent-Based-Search (Linux)].
+Step 4: Once the repository is cloned change your current directory to Intent-Based-Search using [cd Intent-Based-Search (Bash)].

 Step 5: Now, install the requirements using [pip install -r requirements.txt].